Prince Leopold, Duke of Albany: Illness and death

 Leopold had haemophilia diagnosed in childhood, and in early years had various physicians in permanent attendance, including Arnold Royle and John Wickham Legg.
 In February 1884, Leopold went to Cannes on doctor's orders: joint pain is a common symptom of haemophilia and the winter climate in the United Kingdom was always difficult for him.
 His wife, pregnant at the time, stayed at home but urged him to go.
 On 27 March, at his Cannes residence, the 'Villa Nevada', he slipped and fell, injuring his knee and hitting his head.
 He died in the early hours of the next morning, apparently from a cerebral haemorrhage.
 His remains were interred in the Royal Vault and later buried in the Albert Memorial Chapel at Windsor.
 The court observed official mourning from 30 March 1884 to 11 May 1884.

 Having died six years after his older sister Alice, Leopold was the second, but the youngest of Queen Victoria's children to die, being only 30 years old at the time of his death.
 His mother outlived him by seventeen years, by which time she had also outlived a third child, Alfred.
 Leopold's passing was lamented by the Scottish "poet and tragedian" William McGonagall in the poem "The Death of Prince Leopold".
 Queen Victoria wrote in her journal:

 Another awful blow has fallen upon me & all of us today.
 My beloved Leopold, that bright, clever son, who had so many times recovered from such fearful illness, & from various small accidents, has been taken from us!
 To lose another dear child, far from me, & one who was so gifted, & such a help to me, is too dreadful!

 The haemophilia gene is carried on the X chromosome, and is normally passed through female descent, as in the past few haemophiliac men survived to beget children.
 Any daughter of a haemophiliac is a carrier of the gene.
 Leopold's daughter Alice inherited the haemophilia gene, and passed it to her elder son Rupert.

 Leopold's posthumous son, Prince Charles Edward, succeeded him as the 2nd Duke of Albany upon his birth four months later.
 Charles Edward succeeded his uncle Alfred as Duke of Saxe-Coburg and Gotha in 1900.

+Leopold had been due to attend the 1884 FA Cup Final between Blackburn Rovers and Queens Park at Kennington Oval where he was expected to present the FA Cup and medals.
+However due to his death on the day before the final, they were not presented publicly.
+Instead, Major Francis Marindin, the FA's President, handed them over to the teams in the Oval's dressing rooms.